Jim Thompson’s ‘Halfway There’: Touching, humorous musical looks inside a group home

-Jim Thompson’s new musical “Halfway House,” a humorous but sensitive look at life in a psychiatric transitional facility, came in part from his years of employment in Vermont’s mental health field.
+Jim Thompson’s new musical “Halfway There,” a humorous but sensitive look life at life in a psychiatric transitional facility, came in part from his years of employment in Vermont’s mental health field.

 “In the middle ‘80s, I started working at Spruce Mountain Inn in Plainfield,” he said, referring to the private psychiatric facility.
 “There were some clients I thought were staff the way they talked.
 And there were some staff I thought maybe were clients.